simonehagey/orbdot/docs/source/models.rst

 Companion Planets
 -----------------
-If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, its perturbations might cause measurable effects in the transit and radial velocity data.
+If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, it may cause perturbations that result in measurable effects in the transit and radial velocity data.
 The following OrbDot functions are relevant to these effects:

 Long-Term Radial Velocity Trends
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. autofunction:: orbdot.models.theory.companion_mass_from_rv_trend
 .. autofunction:: orbdot.models.theory.companion_rv_trend_from_mass
-.. autofunction:: orbdot.models.theory.companion_mass_from_rv_trend
 .. autofunction:: orbdot.models.theory.companion_doppler_pdot_from_rv_trend
 .. autofunction:: orbdot.models.theory.companion_doppler_rv_trend_from_pdot
 .. autofunction:: orbdot.models.theory.companion_from_quadratic_rv